 Applies To: Windows Server 2003, Windows Server 2003 R2, Windows Server 2003 with SP1, Windows Server 2003 with SP2

 When you create a new domain, the Active Directory Installation Wizard automatically assigns all of the domain-level operations master roles to the first domain controller that is created in that domain.
 When you create a new forest, the wizard also assigns the two forest-level operations master roles to the first domain controller.
 After the domain is created and functioning, you might transfer various operations master roles to different domain controllers to optimize performance and simplify administration.

-The transfer of forest-level and domain-level operations master roles is performed as needed, and it is governed by the guidelines for placing operations master roles.
-Before you transfer an operations master role, ensure that replication between the current role holder and the domain controller that is assuming the role is updated.
+The transfer of forest-level and domain-level operations master roles is performed as needed and is governed by the guidelines for placing operations master roles.
+Before you transfer an operations master role, ensure that replication between the current role holder and the domain controller assuming the role is updated.

-When you transfer domain-level roles, you must determine whether the domain controller that you want to assume an operations master role is a global catalog server.
-The infrastructure master for each domain must not host the global catalog.
+In addition, you must determine if the domain controller that you intend to assume an operations master role is a global catalog server.
+However, the infrastructure master for each domain must not host the global catalog.

-Do not change the global catalog configuration on the domain controller that you want to assume an operations master role unless your information technology (IT) management authorizes that change.
+Do not change the global catalog configuration on the domain controller that you intend to assume an operations master role unless your IT management authorizes that change.
 Changing the global catalog configuration can cause changes that can take days to complete, and the domain controller might not be available during that period.
 Instead, transfer the operations master roles to a different domain controller that is already properly configured.

-When you follow the recommendations for operations master role placement, the standby operations master is a direct replication partner and it is ready to assume the operations master roles.
-Remember to designate a new standby operations master for the domain controller that assumes the operations master roles.
-For more information, see Designating a Standby Operations Master.
+By following the recommendations for operations master role placement, the standby operations master is a direct replication partner and is ready to assume the roles.
+Remember to designate a new standby for the domain controller that assumes the roles.

-Transferring an operations master role when no standby is ready
+Transferring an ops master role when no standby is ready

-The following are required to perform the procedures for this task:
+The following tools are required to perform the procedures for this task: